 The Gunboat 62 is the original performance cruiser from this iconic catamaran brand.
 This boat is well and truly cemented in our Classic Catamarans section.
+Let´s face it, this is the boat that has inspired a whole range of fast yachts from Hudson Yacht’s HH66 catamaran (designed by the same naval architects) to the Black Pepper Code C.69 and the Balance 526.

 The first boat over the line when the starting gun was fired was founder Peter Johnstone’s Tribe, a Harvey Yachts, South African-built, Melvin & Morrelli designed cat that’s now something of a legend.
+The team later extended the boat into the Gunboat 66, but it was the 62 that set the standards for the brand.

 Johnstone had spent time on some of the largest, fastest maxi-cats in the world built by the French yard Multiplast (eg Team Adventure) and Auckland´s Cookson Boatworks (PlayStation now called Cheyenne), so he was well versed in high-speed multihull sailing.
 When his monohull got too uncomfortable in a blow, he had his Eureka moment.